 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of patients who were given antianxiety drugs.
-These medications are commonly given to patients experiencing depression or anxiety.
+This is the percent of patients given antianxiety medications.
+These drugs are commonly given to residents suffering from anxiety and depression.

 Managing Depression Among Residents

-This metric is a measure of the percentage of long-term stay patients showing signs of depression.
+This tells you the percentage of patients showing symptoms of depression.

 Appropriate Vaccine Usage